Chapter 0.3 – Seaports: Social and Environmental Value

 Ports are challenged to improve their public image, which can be done by combining several approaches:

-- Adopt a green port management strategy the focuses on mitigating externalities such as energy consumption, the emissions of pollutants, and waste disposal.
+• Adopt a green port management strategy that focuses on mitigating externalities such as energy consumption, the emissions of pollutants, and waste disposal.

 Reinforcing the public image of ports is also a matter of attracting a new generation to work in the port.
-Ports have to offer attractive careers by offering good working conditions, and the potential for career advancement, and by stimulating a sense of pride about the port.
+Ports have to offer attractive careers by offering good working conditions and the potential for career advancement, as well as by stimulating a sense of pride about the port.

 2. The Port-City Interface